farhi/remote-desktop/README.md

   ...
 </select>
 ```
+You can also remove unnecessary sections (e.g. video driver, GPU) at will.
+Defaults will then be used.

 :+1: This project provides minimal ISO's for testing (in `html/desktop/machines`):
 - [Slax](https://www.slax.org/) a modern, yet very compact Debian system (265 MB)